5 Top Tips for Selling More

 Act 1 – Set up the framework for the meeting, get the person comfortable and create rapport (establish mutual interests, make a genuine connection), map out what is going to happen in the next 45 minutes (or whatever time is allotted).
 Make sure you take ownership right away and set up the frame for the meeting (I like to say things like, “here is how I like to do these meetings” or “how about we set a verbal agenda for our time together?”).
 Always find out how much time the client/customer has so that you can map out the arc of the meeting within the time frame.

-Act II – Uncover the problem they are trying to solve and learn about it with intense and ever more curious questioning.
-Take notes.
+Act II – Uncover the problem they are trying to solve and take notes.
 Listen intently.
 Ask going deeper questions.
 Empathize.
 Do NOT start selling.
-Your job is to find out what their greatest pain points are tailor your pitch to those issues.
+Your job is to find out what their greatest pain points and tailor your pitch to those issues.
+This is the hardest and most important part of the meeting, and one where getting some training makes a huge difference.

 Selling and closing are not the same skills.
 Many people can get in the door or get on the call, but this does not mean they will walk out or hang up having gotten the business.
 Study how to close deals by working with a coach, taking a sales class or practicing with members of your team or fellow entrepreneurs.
 Closing is one of my super powers and it took me YEARS to get really good at it.
 Start now and you will be able to see big improvements with just a few key changes.